-Our 2017 Annual Report to Stockholders, which includes our Annual Report on Form 10-K (without certain exhibits which are excluded from our Annual Report to Stockholders pursuant to Rule 14a-3(b) of the Exchange Act) for the fiscal year ended December 31, 2017, is being mailed concurrently with this proxy statement to all stockholders of record as of March 27, 2018.
-Those exhibits that are excluded from our Annual Report to Stockholders as described above are available for the cost of photocopying.
+Our 2018 annual report to stockholders, which includes the Annual Report (without certain exhibits which are excluded from our annual report to stockholders pursuant to Rule 14a-3(b) of the Exchange Act), is being delivered concurrently with this proxy statement to all stockholders of record as of March 19, 2019.
+Those exhibits that are excluded from the annual report to stockholders as described above are available for the cost of photocopying.
 To receive a copy, please write to: Investor Relations, ON Semiconductor Corporation, 5005 East McDowell Road, M/D-C302 Phoenix, Arizona 85008; call: Investor Relations at (602) 244-3437; email to: investor@onsemi.com; or go to the Investor Relations section of our website at www.onsemi.com.